valentin-fclt/jitsi-meet/README.md

 ## Acknowledgements

 Jitsi Meet started out as a sample conferencing application using Jitsi Videobridge.
 It was originally developed by ESTOS' developer Philipp Hancke who then contributed it to the community where development continues with joint forces!

+## Deployment procedure

+- Check the content of deploy-local.sh
+- Run the command "make" and input your password when necessary
+- SSH manually into the Ubuntu instance.
+Replace the content inside /usr/share/jitsi-meet with the content of ~/jitsi-meet-deploy using:
+  - sudo rm -rf /usr/share/jitsi-meet/ && sudo cp -r ~/jitsi-meet-deploy/ /usr/share/jitsi-meet/